 What to do if you are involved in a collision

 There are cities in Australia where e-scooters are banned on major roads, and their prevalence on the road is foreseen to unavoidably cause collisions.
 Pedestrians and other roads can be vulnerable to negligent and reckless e-scooter riders.
 So, what to do then if you are involved in a collision with an e-scooter?
 A point of clarification here.
 Electric scooters are not the offenders.
 The action of the rider is the one that is being disputed here.
 Total disregard for road safety rules, not wearing safety gear, including helmets, violating traffic rules, undue recklessness, driving/riding intoxicated or under the influence of drugs, and then some more, are frequent causes of collisions and or accidents.

 In case you’re the victim, you may wish to seek compensation for your injuries, hospitalization, and any financial losses you’ll incur as a result of the accident.

-Another thing, while there are cities that consider e-scooters illegal on the roads.
-The rider may allege that the injured person contributed to the accident somehow.
-It is strongly recommended to anyone who thinks that they may have a claim that they seek legal counsel.
+Another thing, while there are cities that consider e-scooters illegal on the roads, the rider may allege that the injured person contributed to the accident somehow.
+It is strongly recommended to anyone who thinks that they may have a claim that they seek legal tech counsel.
 Several complex issues could arise during the legal action, which will require real expertise.
 The victim should not experience double misfortune.